– Theory –

 Hiroyuki MINO (Associate Professor)

-Yuki KATO (Assistant Professor)
+Yuki KATO (Lecturer)

 Photosynthesis performed by plants and cyanobacteria is a highly elaborate natural system of light energy conversion, in which carbon dioxide and water are converted into sugars and molecular oxygen.
 We are studying the molecular mechanism of photosynthesis, especially that of water oxidation (oxygen evolution), proton-coupled electron transfer, and excitation energy transfer, using various physicochemical methods such as Fourier transform infrared spectroscopy (FTIR), electron spin resonance (ESR), ultrafast time-resolved spectroscopy, thermoluminescence (TL) and delayed luminescence (DL), and quantum chemical calculations.
 Understanding the photosynthesis mechanism provides important basis for solving the energy and environment problems that confront the human race today.